Our Regular Groups

 11am – 12pm

-* Please note – there will be no Storytime on Friday 6th and 13th July, but then we’re planning to run throughout the summer! *
+* Please note – there will be no Storytime on Friday 7th and 14th September.

 On Friday mornings we give over the upstairs of our shop to the marvellous Sue Dunne and her bag of tricks.
 Think real snow for stories about snowmen, knitted elephants, steering wheels for pretend cars – the list is endless!
 Sue has many years of working with children in special needs schools and she brings her love and passion for story, song and children to this hour of fun.
 We love to watch the children enjoy the magic of story and we revel as they grow in confidence and make new friends.
 (That goes for the Mums and grand-parents, too!)